 Fit & Sizing

-Both the stylish classic look and the comfort from the Adidas Gazelle have mostly caught the attention of the buyers.
+Both the stylish classic look and the comfort from the Adidas Gazelle sneakers have mostly caught the attention of the buyers.
 They praised the shoe for being so comfortable for the foot when they wear them.
-They also admired about how stylish it looks as they loved all of the compliments they get when wearing these pair of kicks.
+They also admired how stylish it looks as they loved all of the compliments they get when wearing these pair of kicks.